tueng/tueng.github.io/_posts/r-tutorials/2016-10-11-building-scatter-plots-with-ggplot2.md

 <img src="/figure/rmd/r-tutorials/2016-10-11-building-scatter-plots-with-ggplot2/unnamed-chunk-8-1.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" width="864" />

 ### 6. Mapping and setting transparency
-1. Mapping transparency to a variable
+- Mapping transparency to a variable
-    + **Goal**: display points that have more number of cylinders bigger and with higher transparency
+    + **Goal**: display points that have more number of cylinders bigger and more transparent
     + **Solution**:
         + map `size` to `cyl`
         + map `alpha` to `1 / cyl`